 Things improved for Slaughter and his neighbors from there.
 This can be seen in a letter his old 8th Virginia commander Colonel Abraham Bowman (who moved to Kentucky in 1779) sent home on October 10, 1784.
 Bowman wrote to a brother that "General Clark has laid off a town on the other side of the Ohio, opposite the falls, at the mouth of Silver creek, and is building a saw and grist mill there."
 This was Clarksville, in Clark County, Indiana.
 The same year, Slaughter was elected to the Virginia legislature.
 In 1792 Kentucky became its own state.

 Slaughter eventually followed Clark and moved across the river.
 This was land that had been set aside for Virginia soldiers who had participated in “the reduction of the British in the Illinois.”
-Slaughter was not one of them.
-Nevertheless, he moved to Charleston, Clark County, in his last years and died there in 1818.
-No grave marker survives, but (according to a genealogy website) he may be in the Shelby Family Cemetery.
+Slaughter does not seem to have been one of them.
+Nevertheless, he moved to Charleston, then the seat of Clark County, in his last years and died there in 1818.
+No grave marker survives, but (according to a genealogy website) he may be in the Shelby Family Cemetery, better known as the Halcyon Hill Cemetery.

 Like many 8th Virginia veterans who were prominent and important in their day, Slaughter has been largely forgotten.
-It is never too late for Louisville (or Culpeper) to memorialize him.
+It is never too late for Louisville (or Culpeper, or Charleston) to memorialize him.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
 Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.